 PM Imran Khan finalises names of 21-member cabinet

-The Pakistan Tehreek-i-Insaf on Saturday announced that Prime Minister Imran Khan has finalised the names of his 21-member cabinet, DawnNewsTV reported.
+The Pakistan Tehreek-i-Insaf on Saturday announced that Prime Minister Imran Khan has finalised the names of his 21-member cabinet, Radio Pakistan reported.

+The announcement comes hours after Imran Khan took oath as the 22nd prime minister of Pakistan earlier in the day.

 According to a list issued by the party's central media department, out of the 21 names announced 16 have been given the portfolio of a minister while five others will perform their duties as advisers to the premier.